lucwilson/model_selection/README.md

 Code used for analyzing the empirical data in the preprint (Cam-CAN) can be found in regression_analyses_plotting_utils.rmd.

+Empirical metadata and results in the preprint (Cam-CAN), where permissible to share, can be found in /empirical_data.

 Please contact the authors of this package for any questions and suggestions.